sfigg/commercialization-public/docset/customize/unattend/networking-mpssvc-svcdomainprofile-logsuccessfulconnections.md

 # DomainProfile\_LogSuccessfulConnections

-`DomainProfile_LogSuccessfulConnections` specifies whether to log successful connections for Windows® Firewall for the domain profile.
+`DomainProfile_LogSuccessfulConnections` specifies whether to log successful connections for Windows Firewall for the domain profile.

 ## Values